Maleick/byvalver/assets/docs/ADDITIONAL_STRATEGY_PROPOSALS.md

 #### Expected Benefits

-- **Branch Elimination:** No conditional jumps with bad-char offsets
+- **Branch Elimination:** No conditional jumps with bad-byte offsets
 - **Null Avoidance:** Replaces CMOV encoding that may have null ModR/M bytes
 - **High Applicability:** CMOV is common in modern compiler output and hand-written shellcode
 - **Spectre-Safe:** Maintains branchless execution semantics